Sourabh1710/RFM-Analysis/README.md

 By calculating these metrics, I can gain valuable insights into customer patterns and behaviors.

 ## Dataset Requirements
-To perform RFM Analysis using Python, I need a dataset containing:
+To perform RFM Analysis using Python, I use a [dataset](https://statso.io/rfm-analysis-case-study/) containing:
 - **Customer IDs**
 - **Purchase Dates**
 - **Transaction Amounts**